Choosing The Right Utility Trailer

 This is a classic question, and the answer is: That depends.

-From the information above, you should have a pretty good idea of what you need.
+From the information above, you should have a pretty good idea of what you want or need.
 Next, find out if you can accomplish that with a purchased trailer.
 If not, consider building one.

-- Do you want to add options or other customization?
+- Do you want to add unique options or other customization?

-- Do you want a cool project to be really proud of?
+- Perhaps you just love building stuff, and you want a cool project to be really proud of?